sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/platform.png)

+TODO: here are the broad steps you'd need to get started, and we're focusing on step # x.

 # Learn to extract data

 Let's get started with extracting document data from an example bank statement.
 We'll use a large-language model (LLM) prompt to extract a checking account number.